mclaughlinliam3/NetTracer3D/source/right_clicking.rst

     * The second carrot is the channel we want the highlight overlay to superimpose its extracted data onto.
     * The last carrot is the channel where we want the new output to be placed.

-'Measure'
+'Measurements'
 ~~~~~~~~~~~~~
-This feature can be used to extract linear measurements anywhere in your dataset, both voxel-based and scaled.
-Clicking 'Measure' reveals the following options:
+This feature can be used to extract linear or angular measurements anywhere in your dataset, both voxel-based and scaled based on the xy and z scales set by user.
+Clicking 'Measurements' reveals the following options:

+1. Distance - Use this menu to measure distances, revealing these options:
-1. 'Place Measurement Point' (OR; 'Place Second Point')
+    * 'Place First Point' (OR; 'Place Second Point')
     * This option places a measurement point at the current mouse location.
 If one has been placed, 'Place Second Point' can then be used to create a measurement.
-2. 'Remove Measurement Points*
+2. Angle - Use this menu to measure angles from three points, revealing these options
+    * 'Place First Point (A)' (OR; 'Place Second Point (B)' OR; 'PLACE Third Point (C)')
+    * This option places points at the current mouse location.
+All three must be placed to measure an angle.
+Point 'B' will always be the vertex and the measured angle will always prefer the acute output.
+3. 'Remove All Measurements*
     * This option removes all measurement points in the active session.
 Data from the measurement points will be displayed in the tabulated data widget on the top right.